ChriZus/arraymenu/README.md

-This paaaackage has been forked for personal usage. please visit the priginal package at [wtabata/arraymenu](https://github.com/wtabata/arraymenu)
+This package has been forked for personal usage. please visit the priginal package at [wtabata/arraymenu](https://github.com/wtabata/arraymenu)

 <h3 align="center">
   ArrayMenu 2